 - They are more than twice as likely to complete their program of study and be prepared to enter the workforce.

-To learn more about start your investment in our students through a named scholarship, please visit our Scholarship Giving page or contact the Associate Director, Jessica Norouzi, at Jessica.Norouzi@seattlecolleges.edu.
+To learn more about start your investment in our students through a named scholarship, please visit our Scholarship Giving page or contact the Interim Executive Director, Jessica Norouzi, at Jessica.Norouzi@seattlecolleges.edu.

 In 2013, we launched a bold new scholarship program that seeks to provide a full scholarship to every student who demonstrates financial need, enrolls full time and maintains a 3.0 GPA.
 The Seattle Promise ensures the opportunity to pursue a higher education for students who otherwise would be unable to attend college.